District celebrates National Athletic Training Month

 Collaborating with physicians, ATs play a sustainable role in risk mitigation.
 ATs can help prevent injuries, reduce liability and improve productivity.
 ATs offer a safer approach and compassionate care to individuals who are physically active or participate in sports.
 ATs should not be confused with personal trainers or “trainers” who focus solely on fitness and conditioning.

-In addition, throughout March, DHS ATs invite administrators from the Pearland Little League, Pearland Youth Football League, Pearland United or other local youth sports organization and employers in the Pearland area to explore the public awareness campaign, “At Your Own Risk” webpage which is aimed specifically at educating parents, student athletes, school administrators, legislators and employers on the athletic trainers' role as an expert in prevention and safety.
+In addition, throughout March, PHS and DHS athletic trainers invite administrators from the Pearland Little League, Pearland Youth Football League, Pearland United or other local youth sports organization and employers in the Pearland area to explore the public awareness campaign, “At Your Own Risk” webpage which is aimed specifically at educating parents, student athletes, school administrators, legislators and employers on the athletic trainers' role as an expert in prevention and safety.